JaredU3077/jaredu3077.github.io/README.md

 - Window management: [interact.js](https://interactjs.io/)

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT License.

----
+## Disclaimer

-**For demo and learning purposes only.
-Not a real OS.**
+This is a demo project and not a real operating system.
+It is intended for educational and demonstration purposes only.